Sorry, you need to enable JavaScript to visit this website.

 Other events

-In addition, there are many events organised by municipal governments, educational, cultural and other institutions that offer young artists the opportunity to present themselves, but these (with the exception of educational institutions) rarely focus explicitly on young artists.
-An excellent example of a market initiative where many young design artists can present is WAMP, a design and fashion fair, where emerging Hungarian designers can showcase their works.
+In addition, many events are organised by municipal governments and educational, cultural and other institutions that offer young artists the opportunity to present themselves, but these (with the exception of educational institutions) rarely focus explicitly on young artists.
+An excellent example of a market initiative where many young design artists can present is WAMP, a design and fashion fair, that showcases emerging Hungarian designers.